Drew Park: History

 Drew Park was originally Drew Field, named for cattleman and land developer John H. Drew.
 It was Tampa's first municipal airport, a 130 acre grass airfield that opened in 1928.
 At the onset of World War II, the federal government took over the field and developed a military base containing airstrips, barracks, field hospitals, and a German and Italian POW camp.
 The City of Tampa leased the field to the army for one dollar a year.
-During this period, a weekly newspaper called Drew Field Echoeswas published that covered news from the base.
+During this period, a weekly newspaper called Drew Field Echoes was published that covered news from the base.

 Parts of the film Air Force were filmed here.
 The base theater is still standing today as the Playhouse Adult Theater.
 Dale Mabry Highway was built in 1943 to link Drew Field with MacDill Air Force Base to the south.

 Drew Park was where the W. T. Edwards Tuberculosis Hospital was located before it was demolished.

 In 1988, Hillsborough County Aviation Authority announced long-term plans to acquire several hundred acres in Drew Park for the expansion of Tampa International.
 This will include the redevelopment of the Airport's air cargo facility, aircraft maintenance, fuel farms, equipment maintenance, Aircraft Rescue Fire Training facilities and other aviation-related facilities.
 To date, the authority has acquired 96% of the parcels in the land acquisition area.

-Drew Park is now home to the main campus of the Hillsborough Community College and George M. Steinbrenner Field.
+Drew Park is now home to the main campus of the Hillsborough Community College and George M. Steinbrenner Field, as well as Raymond James Stadium.
 Auto dealerships populate much of the Dale Mabry edge of Drew Park and shopping and restaurants make up the Hillsborough Ave edge.
 The core of Drew Park is occupied by light industry, adult entertainment establishments and several homes, due to its mixed-use zoning.
 Law enforcement has conducted many raids on the businesses in the area accusing them of prostitution, operating without licenses, and illegally selling alcohol.